 Laboratory Support Technician

 A pretty straightforward career, as its name suggests.
 In a laboratory setting, not every single person gets to do all types of tasks.
-Only some of the professionals get to do the tests themselves, with some are assigned only to facilitate the setup for these procedures.
+Only some of the professionals get to do the tests themselves, and some are assigned only to facilitate the setup for these procedures.
 This is where a laboratory support technician works best, and where the bulk of their responsibilities lie in a medical setting.

 But if we want to be technical in our definition, a laboratory support technician does also include certain administrative tasks.
 For example, inspecting specimens for quality, or checking acquisition records of individual test subjects.
-Even more menial tasks that would otherwise be the specialty of a healthcare information technician, such as collating computer system records and tracking receipts, may also be included, provided that it is part of the regular operation of a laboratory or clinical facility.
+Even more menial tasks that would otherwise be the speciality of a healthcare information technician, such as collating computer system records and tracking receipts, may also be included, provided that it is part of the regular operation of a laboratory or clinical facility.

 As with the two multi-role jobs mentioned earlier, a laboratory support technician may be required in almost any field in healthcare or medicine.
 Of course, there is merit in specialization.
 But you at least have the option to be professionally qualified for many of the basic maintenance tasks that are part of the career’s responsibilities.